Table of Contents

 • 6.
 Travel Insurance for Turkey

-You never think you’ll need travel insurance until you do.
+You never think you’ll need travel insurance – until you do.
 Though it’s not fun to think about, traveling has its risks and you’ll want to make sure you’re covered in case of emergency.
-Travel insurance covers common issues when exploring away from home (luggage loss or theft, flight cancellation, entire trip cancelation, and medical emergencies if you become injured while traveling).
-Your domestic provider only covers you within your home country – so paying out-of-pocket for international medical bills could cost a fortune!
+Travel insurance covers common issues when traveling (including baggage loss, theft, flight cancellation, entire trip cancelation, and medical emergencies).
+Your domestic provider does not cover you outside of the country, so paying out-of-pocket for international medical bills could cost a fortune and is completely avoidable.

 Protect yourself with Faye.
-They are the best travel insurance company we’ve ever had and their claims process is a piece of cake.
-Everything is handled through their mobile app, and we got the reimbursement wired to us when we needed it most (instead of filling out paperwork for months like with most providers).
+They are the best travel insurance company we’ve ever worked with and their claims process is a piece of cake.
+Everything is handled through their mobile app, and we were reimbursed when we needed it most (instead of filling out paperwork for months and waiting around like with most providers).
+It’s one of the cheapest parts of your trip and it will pay for itself if anything comes up.

 Travel Insurance for Turkey